Tipeng Chen 陈逖鹏

 Welcome

-I am a Ph.D. candidate in Public Administration and Policy at the School of Public Affairs, Arizona State University, and a Graduate Research Assistant in the Center for Science, Technology and Environmental Policy Studies (CSTEPS).
+I am a Ph.D. candidate in Public Administration and Policy at the School of Public Affairs and the Center for Science, Technology and Environmental Policy Studies (CSTEPS) at Arizona State University.

 Please feel free to reach me at tpchen [at] asu [dot] edu.